microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 <br/>

-> **Note**: If your tenant enforces Secure Future Initiative (SFI)-related restrictions (e.g., blocked public access, stricter network/security policies, or limited resource configurations), deploy the WAF-supported version to ensure compliance.
+> **Note**: If your tenant enforces Secure Future Initiative (SFI) restrictions, note that these policies may run periodically and could impact the application (e.g., blocking public network access).
+If you experience issues or the application stops working, verify whether it is due to SFI restrictions.
+In such cases, consider deploying the WAF-supported version to ensure compliance.
 To configure, [Click here](./documents/DeploymentGuide.md#31-choose-deployment-type-optional).

 > ⚠️ **Important: Check Azure OpenAI Quota Availability**
  <br/>To ensure sufficient quota is available in your subscription, please follow [quota check instructions guide](./documents/QuotaCheck.md) before you deploy the solution.